AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 # Adobe Target

+In this lesson, we will implement the [Adobe Target extension](https://docs.adobelaunch.com/extension-reference/web/adobe-target-extension) with a global request and custom parameters.

-Adobe Target is the Adobe Marketing Cloud solution that provides everything you need to tailor and personalize your customers' experience, so you can maximize revenue on your web and mobile sites, apps, social media, and other digital channels.
+[Adobe Target](https://marketing.adobe.com/resources/help/en_US/target/) is the Adobe Marketing Cloud solution that provides everything you need to tailor and personalize your customers' experience, so you can maximize revenue on your web and mobile sites, apps, social media, and other digital channels.

-In this lesson, we will implement Adobe Target with a global mbox and custom parameters.
-There are optional exercises for Target Premium customers seeking to implement Recommendations and Enterprise User permissions.

-The Adobe Target extension supports client-side implementations using Target's JavaScript SDK for the modern web, at.js.
-Customers still using Target's older library, mbox.js, [should upgrade to at.js](https://marketing.adobe.com/resources/help/en_US/target/ov2/t_target-migrate-atjs.html) in order to use Launch.

 ## Learning Objectives